ethersphere/ethswarm-blog-hugo/content/foundation/posts/devops-for-beginners-pt-one.md

 ```

 {{< admonition danger >}}
-**🔥DANGER:** Make sure never to share your private key with anyone or allow it to be exposed publicly as it allows full access to your node's blockchain account!
+**🔥 DANGER:** Make sure never to share your private key with anyone or allow it to be exposed publicly as it allows full access to your node's blockchain account!
 {{< /admonition >}}

 ## Stay Tuned for Part 2